HomeLatest NewsGovernanceWorld order in disarray as Hungry picks its side, announces to block pass to Ukraine-bound weapons

 Preferred Source of Google

-As the Russian-Ukraine war enters the decisive phase, the world order seems to be crumbling down with major countries falling apart and making choices of new alliances.
+As the -Ukraine war enters the decisive phase, the world order seems to be crumbling down with major countries falling apart and making choices of new alliances.

-has become the latest country to show its allegiance to the Russian government by announcing to not allow weapons to be transported through its territory after the European Union pledged aid to Kyiv.
+Hungary has become the latest country to show its allegiance to the Russian government by announcing to not allow weapons to be transported through its territory after the pledged military aid to Kyiv.

 Hungary Prime Minister Viktor Orban has sought to foster close ties with Moscow but Hungary has closed ranks with the rest of the EU on tough sanctions against Russia.